Work out how much you owe

 While you’ll still need to repay what you owe, unlike some other utility bills, such as energy debt, water bills aren’t viewed as a priority debt — which are the debts you should focus on first as they can cause the most serious problems if left unpaid.

-There may also be ways to get financial help with reducing or even clearing all of the water debt you owe.
+There may also be ways to get financial help with reducing or even clearing all the water debt you owe.
 Keep reading to find out more about the support available.

 This content is intended to be an impartial guide about dealing with water arrears.
 Lowell Financial Ltd does not offer financial advice.
 You can find out more about the organisations you can contact in our guide on debt help and support.